How to build a butterfly garden:

 Types of plants that attract butterflies:

-To give butterflies the right food sources, gardeners should plant both nectar plants to attract and feed adult butterflies as well as butterfly host plants on which the adults lay eggs and foliage for the resulting caterpillars to eat.
+To give butterflies the right food sources, gardeners should plant both nectar plants to attract butterflies (and feed them) as well as host plants for butterflies on which the adults lay eggs and foliage for the resulting caterpillars to eat.
 The leaves of butterfly host plants serve as a food source for caterpillars, so if you see that your butterfly garden is being munched, don't spray insecticides...a chemical free environment is vital to butterfly survival!
 A well chewed butterfly garden is (as Martha Stewart says) a good thing.
 Growing both butterfly host plants and nectar plants is guaranteed to sustain a large butterfly population in your garden.
 Check out our Top 25 Butterfly Garden Plants here.

 Butterfly garden features: